pearpages/mean-case-example/README.md

 ## Authentication

+By default, if authentication fails, Passport will respond with a 401 Unauthorized status, and any additional route handlers will not be invoked.
+If authentication succeeds, the next handler will be invoked and the **req.user** property will be set to the authenticated user.

 ### Using passport-local

 It means we use a password and user that we keep in our own db.